-ctxInc += ( ctxInc > 0 || cuSizeC < 256 )?
-1 : 0,
+ctxInc += ( ctxInc == 0 && cuSizeC < 256 )?
+3 : 0,

 where the variables predModeA and predModeL represent the CU prediction modes of the above neighbouring CU and left neighbouring CU, respectively, and the variable cuSizeC represents the CU size in the number of luma samples.
+Four context variables are assigned for coding the syntax element pred_mode_flag.

+For screen content coding with both CPR and dual-tree partitioning being enabled, one single context variable can be further added for coding the prediction modes in chroma CUs.
+In this way, five context variables are assigned for coding the syntax element pred_mode_flag.